-Consistent users of apps like GasBuddy and GasGuru will likely have found that often the cheapest gas can be scored at warehouses and large grocery chains like Costco, Sam’s Club, and even Walmart and Kroger, which all use wholesale to offer lower gas prices.
+Consistent users of apps like GasBuddy and GasGuru will likely have found that often the cheapest gas can be scored at warehouses and large grocery chains like Costco, Sam’s Club, and Kroger, which all use wholesale to offer lower gas prices.
 Some of these retailers require memberships to achieve the lowest discounts, however.

 Costco has consistently offered some of the lowest prices for gas in the country, and membership here, offered at $60 per year, also provides access to other perks including groceries, clothing, toys, tools… and samples!
 Sam’s Club has a lower annual membership at $45 but many of the same benefits, including on its more affordable gas.

 Fetch Pro-Tip: You can get free Sam’s Club gift cards when you redeem your Fetch points, to save even more on your wholesale purchases and gas.

 You have a choice when it comes to where you stop and fill up, and gas station brands don’t just want you to pick the most convenient fuel pump on the corner, they want your repeat business!
 That’s why gas stations also offer membership rewards and loyalty programs.

 Each loyalty program has its own rules, but some we have found useful include Royal Farms’ ROFO Rewards, which can save users up to 10¢/gallon on every fuel purchase; Shell’s Fuel Rewards program, which helps users save money on gas when they dine at participating restaurants and shop at participating grocers, local, and online retailers, too; and 7 Eleven, which discounts up to 11¢ off per gallon for the first 7 fill-ups on each fuel grade.